facelessuser/coloraide/docs/src/markdown/harmonies.md

 ### Tetradic Rectangular

-The rectangular tetradic harmony is very similar to square except that it draws a rectangle between for colors.
+The rectangular tetradic harmony is very similar to the square tetradic harmony except that it draws a rectangle between four colors instead of a square.

 ![Harmony Tetradic Rectangular](images/harmony-tetradic-rect.png)